dmjohnsson23/requests-cgi/README.md

     requests_cgi.PHPAdapter() # ...and the adapter will choose the PHP script based on the URL path in each request )
 ```

+## Roadmap

+For sure happening:

+* Support FastCGI in addition to CGI

+Maybe happening:

+* Additional special-purpose adapters for other common languages or frameworks (e.g. Perl?) like the current PHP adapter (I'm not sure what features would be actually helpful to implement for other languages/frameworks though)
+* Support SCGI (Not commonly used in the wild, but it may help me as an educational stepping-stone before reaching FastCGI)

+Not happening:

+* Support WSGI (Since both applications are Python-based, I don't see a point)